Always Be Picnicking

 TOTEBAG PICNIC

 The totebag picnic requires more prep, more intention than the spontaneous car picnic but there are big payoffs.
 You probably won't have a table, so any foods that require real chopping or slicing should be chopped or sliced at home / at the deli.
 It’s nice to bring a dishtowel to set up camp and you’ve got to be discreet about the wine drinking in public.
 Screwcap bottles are a plus in this regard.
-Great locations for a totebag picnic include Leschi T-dock, dahlia garden at Volunteer Park, Log Boom Park, bridges of Paris, castle gardens of the Loire.
+Great locations for a totebag picnic include Leschi T-dock, dahlia garden at Volunteer Park, Log Boom Park, St. Ed’s, bridges of Paris, castle gardens of the Loire.

 dock pic 1